 Principal and Agent Details

 The form identifies the principal and agent to establish authority and accountability.
-It includes the full legal names, addresses, and contact details of both parties.
+It includes both parties’ full legal names, addresses, and contact details.
 The principal designates an agent they trust to manage their financial matters.
-In some cases, the principal may appoint an alternate agent if the primary cannot serve.
+Sometimes, the principal may appoint an alternate agent if the primary cannot serve.

 Powers Granted